MiguelMachado-dev/disc-go-bot/README.md

   <img src="./assets/Migtito_blue_gopher_programmer_coding._programming.png" alt="Discord Golang bot Header" width="400">
 </p>

 Discord Golang bot is a simple Discord bot built using Golang, primarily for study purposes.
-The bot can respond to various commands and provide users with images of cats, dogs, and birds.
+The bot can respond to various commands and provide users with images of cats and birds.

 ---